Follow-up after lymphoma treatment

 - your situation.

 Instead of appointments, some people are asked to get in touch when they need to see their lymphoma team.
-You are given advice on what to look out for and when to book an appointment, if needed.
+This is sometimes called patient initiated follow-up or PIFU.
+You are given advice on what to be aware of and when to book an appointment, if needed.

 At your follow-up appointments